Ontaelio/skypro_tgbot/README.md

 * critical tasks are underlined (can't show it here as normal MD doesn't support this)

 These styles are combined in the output, thus an **_active high task_** will look like this.

-# TODO:
-make unavailable commands NOT callable where they should not.